DataDog/hiring-engineers/answers.md

 ## 1) Collecting Metrics

-Everything in this section was self-explainable and found the docs easy to understand.
+Everything in this section was self-explanatory and found the docs easy to understand.

 Note: The dd-agent status command helped me out A LOT through this particular exercise.